Skip to Content

 I use them in this macho salad which I just adore.
 I think the cornbread croutons are a big part of this!

-Cornbread crumbs are also great as breading on anything you would use cornmeal for.
+Cornbread crumbs are also great as breading on anything you would use bread crumbs for.

 But my favorite way to use cornbread is in this bread pudding.